Getting a film with a posterior mediastinal mass in the exam is one of the many exam set-pieces that can be prepared for.

 This is an isolated posterior mediastinal mass and a lateral chest radiograph would confirm its location in the posterior mediastinum.
 The differential diagnosis here is large and broad*.
 My normal practice would be to review any previous films if they were available and to get more clinical information that would help to narrow the differential [pause].

-This mass could be a paraspinal mass caused by a peripheral nerve sheath tumours—such as schwannoma or neurofibroma that can present as a localised smooth paravertebral mass.
-Other paravertebral masses such as paraspinal abscess, metastases, or haematoma are possibilities.
-The mass could represent a descending aortic aneurysm or focal mass or dilatation of the oesophagus.
-Duplication cysts and extramedullary haematopoiesis also present as posterior mediastinal masses.
+This mass could be a paraspinal mass caused by a peripheral nerve sheath tumors—such as schwannoma or neurofibroma that can present as a localized smooth paravertebral mass.
+Other paravertebral masses such as paraspinal abscess, metastases, or hematoma are possibilities.
+The mass could represent a descending aortic aneurysm or focal mass or dilatation of the esophagus.
+Duplication cysts and extramedullary hematopoiesis also present as posterior mediastinal masses.